vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 26 commits since the previous release, including 8 fixes.
+More than 32 commits since the previous release, including 8 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon Jan 26 03:22:15 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Tue Jan 27 03:15:23 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER